bit-demos/base-ui/README.md

 ## ☁️  Import(Clone) the Base UI Components

-This is a demo project which you can clone using git or import all components into an already existing workspace.
+This is a demo project which you can clone using git or you can use Bit to import all components into an already existing workspace.

 ### ⬇️ Install Bit